Social media stories are limited-time posts

 - are viewed by your audience in order, 1 at a time

-Stories can be text, image, video.
-There are even interactive options like polls and quizzes.
+Stories can be text, image, or video.
+On some social media platforms stories allow interactive options like polls and quizzes.
 We’ll get into this more in a little bit.

-When you post a story, people who follow you or who come across your profile will have the opportunity to watch it.
-Depending on your privacy settings, of course.
+When you post a story, people who follow you or who come across your profile will have the opportunity to watch it depending on your privacy settings.

-They can “react” to your story with a few emoji options.
-And, they can direct message you in response to a story.
+They can “react” to your story with emojis and direct message you in response to a story.

 So if you don’t watch stories, if you’ve never created them.
 That’s okay.
-A lot of people, actually most people are in the same boat.
+A lot of people are in the same boat.

 - share information